Kontinuation/sedona/docs/tutorial/flink/sql.md

 The second EPSG code EPSG:3857 in `ST_Transform` is the target CRS of the geometries.
 It is the most common meter-based CRS.

-This `ST_Transform` transform the CRS of these geomtries from EPSG:4326 to EPSG:3857.
-The details CRS information can be found on [EPSG.io](https://epsg.io/.)
+This `ST_Transform` transform the CRS of these geometries from EPSG:4326 to EPSG:3857.
+The details CRS information can be found on [EPSG.io](https://epsg.io/)

 !!!note
-	Read [SedonaSQL ST_Transform API](/api/flink/Function/#st_transform) to learn different spatial query predicates.
+	Read [SedonaSQL ST_Transform API](../../../api/flink/Function/#st_transform) to learn different spatial query predicates.

 For example, a Table that has coordinates in the US will become like this.